grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Graphs.md

 ### Weighted and Unweighted Graphs

 Values can be assigned to various aspects of a graph.
-Just has how we can assign a value to each node, we can also assign values to the edges of a graph.
+Just as how we can assign a value to each node, we can also assign values to the edges of a graph.

 ![[Pasted image 20231010152830.png|500]]